 However, once you start adding on larger, heavier lenses, you need a tripod capable of holding up the weight without tipping over.

-Take note of the weight of your equipment.Know the weight of everything.
-So if you plan on taking video and have a microphone, know the weight of your microphone and anything else you have attached to it.
+Take note of the weight of everything.
+So if you plan on recording a video and have a microphone, know the weight of your microphone and anything else you have attached to it.

 This is also where you might want to invest in two travel tripods.
-There are great tripods designed to give you low angle support while others offer you a higher up option as well.
+There are great tripods designed to give you low-angle support while others offer you a higher-up option as well.

 In many tripods, the mounting head attachment can be raised anywhere from a few extra inches to well over a foot by cranking the middle post up.

 Yes, this gives you added height, but it puts you at risk of tipping over.
 It effectively transforms the tripod into a monopod, and if you have a heavy camera, or are on an uneven surface, the chance of it tipping over is higher.